This is a Masters-level qualification in teacher education.

 - If you are an aspiring teacher, this programme will provide you with the knowledge, skills and values you need to become the committed professional necessary for today’s schools.

 - As well as offering courses in educational and curricular issues, the programme also highlights the importance of practitioner enquiry.
 This systematic reflection on teaching in the classroom gives the programme its distinctive Masters character.

 The programme will prepare you to meet the demands of the profession through the following areas of study:

-- School placements.
+- School placement